frictionlessdata/frictionless-py/docs/guides/introduction-guide.md

     5

 As we can see, it's a data containing information about European countries and their populations.
-Also, it's easy to notice that there are two fields having a relationship based on a country's identifier.
+Also, it's easy to notice that there are two fields having a relationship based on a country's identifier: neighbor_id is a Foreign Key to id.

 ## Describing Data